vladisuave/3dprintingcenter/3d-printing-center-curriculum.md

 - Learn to use the "Hole" tool to hollow out the inside

 **Step-by-Step Guidance:**
-1. Start with a cube or cylinder (5 minutes)
+1. Start with a cube or cylinder
-2. Add a smaller shape inside (5 minutes)
+2. Add a smaller shape inside
-3. Make the inner shape a "Hole" (10 minutes)
+3. Make the inner shape a "Hole"
-4. Group them together (5 minutes)
+4. Group them together

 ### Troubleshooting and Cleanup (10 minutes)

-- Help students who are struggling (7 minutes)
+- Help students who are struggling
-- Save work and clean up workstations (3 minutes)
+- Save work and clean up workstations

 \newpage